JonathanFry3/KSolve/README.md

 no output.
 If it ran, that's a good test.
 ## KSolve2Solvitaire
 *KSolve2Solvitaire* accepts the same flags and input types as KSolve.
-Instead of solving each deal, it generates a file that the program *Solvitaire*.
+Instead of solving each deal, it generates a file for the program *Solvitaire*.

 # Acknowledgements
 See ACKNOWLEDGEMENT.md.
 This work is substantially derived from the Github repository Klondike-Solver